gslakes/formal-consent-theory/README.md

-For the quickest start, copying definitions and individual test cases from the TPTP version of this demonstration system into web-based System on TPTP prover at
+For the quickest start, copying definitions and individual test cases from the TPTP version of this demonstration system into the web-based System on TPTP prover at

     http://www.cs.miami.edu/~tptp/cgi-bin/SystemOnTPTP